hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	ceph osd getmaxosd

 Import the given OSD map.
-Note that this can be a bit dangerous, since the OSD map includes dynamic state about which OSDs are current on or offline; only do this if you’ve just modified a (very) recent copy of the map.
+Note that this can be a bit dangerous, since the OSD map includes dynamic state about which OSDs are current on or offline; only do this if you've just modified a (very) recent copy of the map.

 	ceph osd setmap -i file